INDIAN CREEK NATURE CENTER

 GENERAL PHYSICAL ACTIVITIES: Constant (67-100%) outdoor, physical work in a variety of weather conditions.
 Constant (67-100%) walking, stooping, kneeling, crouching, climbing, balancing, pushing and pulling.
 Constant (67-100%) reaching, standing, grasping, finger dexterity.
 Constant (67-100%) talking and listening to people in person or over the telephone.
 Occasionally (34-66%) viewing computer screens and other types of close visual work.
 Occasionally (34-66%) lifting and carrying 50 pounds.
 Occasionally (34-66%) operating mechanical machinery including climbing to mount equipment, pushing, pulling, and grasping with hands and fingers, using feet and legs to push pedals, and ability to react quickly.
 May occasionally (10-33%) be required to travel off-site to complete duties.

 MINIMUM QUALIFICATIONS: Bachelor’s degree or higher in conservation, natural resources, biology, parks, outdoor management, or a related field.
-Two years of work experience in a related field required.
-In lieu of a bachelor’s degree, eight years experience in conservation, natural resources, biology, parks, outdoor management, or a related field.
+Minimum of 1-2 years of work experience in a related field required.
+In lieu of a bachelor’s degree, four to eight years experience in conservation, natural resources, biology, parks, outdoor management, or a related field.
+Certified, or ability to get certified, in herbicide application.
 Certified, or ability to get certified, in these wildland firefighting courses: Iowa DNR Course Numbers S-130, S-190, and S110 or the equivalent.
 Must provide proof of coverage and maintain personal automobile insurance coverage, including liability.

 To apply send a resume and cover letter to firstname.lastname@example.org

 To apply for this job email your details to email@example.com